Damping-Diffusion-Noise Interactions in the Stochastic Camassa-Holm Equation: Abstract

 \section{Abstract}

-We investigate the effects of the interaction between time-inhomogeneous damping, non-local diffusion, and noise on classical solutions to the Camassa--Holm equations that incorporate these additional factors.
-Initially, a local-in-time theory is developed, covering the existence, uniqueness, and a blow-up criterion under relatively general conditions for these interacting factors.
-Subsequently, we identify different conditions on the interactions between damping, diffusion, and noise that enable the global regularity and long-time behaviour of classical solutions.
-Notably, we demonstrate the existence of an evolution system of measures, generalising the concept of invariant measures to the time-inhomogeneous system.
+In this paper we investigate the effects of the interaction between time-inhomogeneous damping, non-local diffusion, and noise on classical solutions to the Camassa-Holm equation incorporating these features.
+First, a local-in-time theory is established, covering the existence, uniqueness, and a blow-up criterion under relatively general conditions for these interacting mechanisms.
+Subsequently, we identify different conditions on the interactions between damping, diffusion, and noise that guarantee the global regularity and long-time behaviour of classical solutions.
+Notably, we demonstrate the existence of an evolution system of measures, which generalizes the concept of invariant measures to the time-inhomogeneous setting.

 \textbf{Keywords:} Pseudo-differential noise; Pathwise classical solutions; Non-local diffusion; Damping; Noise effects; Evolution system of measures.